noey2020/How-to-Talk-Data-Compression-via-Correlation-Features/README.md

 -dimensional covariance matrix, where d is the number of dimensions in the dataset, stores the pairwise covariances between the different features.

+The eigenvectors of the covariance matrix represent the principal components (the directions of maximum variance), whereas the corresponding eigenvalues will define their magnitude.
+In the case of the Wine dataset, we would obtain 13 eigenvectors and eigenvalues from the 13 × 13 -dimensional covariance matrix.

 import numpy as np

 cov_mat = np.cov(X_train_std.T)